Brazil Soybean Weather – Introduction

-Over the past 20 years, Brazil soybean weather has had important impacts on production.
-During that time Brail has become a global powerhouse in the agriculture industry while developing into both a major producer and exporter of agricultural products.
-Agricultural production in Brazil has exploded over this time and its impact on global markets has been significant.
+Over the past 20 years, Brazil’s soybean production has been significantly impacted by weather conditions during the growing season.
+During that time Brazil has become a global powerhouse in the agriculture industry while developing into both a major producer and exporter of agricultural products.
+If you’ve asked yourself “Which country is the largest producer of soybeans in the world?” and answered “Brazil”, you’re correct.
+Agricultural production in Brazil has exploded over the past 20 years and its impact on global markets has been significant.
+Therefore, monitoring Brazil’s crop weather is important for any grain trader.

 Note that in addition to the US and Brazil being top producers of soybeans, Argentina produces the third most soybeans in the world.
 Soybean production in all other countries is relatively small compared to US and Brazilian production.